python/mypy/docs/source/config_file.rst

 .. confval:: exclude

-    :type: comma-separated list of strings
+    :type: regular expression

-    A comma-separated list of file names, directory names or subpaths which mypy should ignore while recursively discovering files to check.
+    A regular expression that matches file names, directory names and paths which mypy should ignore while recursively discovering files to check.
+    Use forward slashes on all platforms.

     This option may only be set in the global section (``[mypy]``).